rohanverma2711/wealthapp/README.md

 ## Wealth App

 This project was developed for Wealth App.
-It is an Home Page which contains the UI as well as the Captch funtionality.
+It is an Home Page which contains the UI as well as the Captcha funtionality.

 ## Available Scripts
 1) Clone the repository by git clone and go to the project directory: